-As an alternative to the ball for gripping the bowsie it can be achieved more simply and with even less drag, by bending projecting ends of the eyes at right angles forming the contact with the fingers.
-This idea has great flexibility by using different wire diameters to suit loads.
-It can be threaded with extra turns round the wire to suit lines which need to be adjustable, but which are not continuously loaded.
-You can adjust the number of turns so that the line can flap around and not loosen.
+Gripping the bowsie is achieved without the ball, by the projecting ends of the eyes at right angles forming the contact with the fingers.
+It has great flexibility by using different wire diameters to suit the load and it can be threaded with extra turns round the wire to suit lines which need to be adjustable, but which are not continuously loaded.
+You can adjust the number of turns so that the line can flap around and yet not loosen.